State news: Iran executed 4 people it says spied for Israel

-TEHRAN, Iran (AP) — Iranian authorities executed four people Sunday accused of working for Israel’s Mossad intelligence agency, the state-run IRNA news agency said.
+CAIRO (AP) — Iranian authorities executed four people Sunday accused of working for Israel’s Mossad intelligence agency, the state-run IRNA news agency said.
 Three others received lengthy prison sentences.

 IRNA said the country’s powerful Revolutionary Guard announced the arrests of a network of people linked to the Israeli agency.
 It said the members had previous criminal records and tried to disrupt the country’s security.